asvae/vue-book/README.md

 * `./../tree` is path to your demo folder.
 Works the same as require/import.
 * `/demo` is root route for vue-router.

+Here's the vue-cli3 [demo project](https://github.com/asvae/vue-book-demo) if something doesn't work for you.

 ### Production

 You don't have to keep demos in production.
 Use webpack [define-plugin](https://webpack.js.org/plugins/define-plugin/) and exclude them from bundle.